hirosystems/docs/docs/build-apps/integrate-stacking.md

 In this tutorial, you'll learn how to integrate Stacking by interacting with the respective smart contract, as well as reading data from the Stacks blockchain.

-This tutorial highlights the following functionality:
+This tutorial highlights the following capabilities:

 - Generate Stacks accounts
 - Display stacking info